 “In the universe, there are things that are known, and things that are unknown, and in between, there are doors.”

 A note on the type of Mary’s books—she always loved Perpetua, and asked that I use that after I typeset her New and Selected Poems, Volume 1.
 One caveat with Mary: I had to make the italic in the 12 point perpetual poem text ONE POINT LARGER (no ifs, and or buts!), so 13-point for the italic lines, or words in all her poems.
-She has a sharp eye—not just for words or the shape of her poems, but for type itself.
-Some of the books, like American Primitive, I did not design, but worked on . . .
-But working on House of Light was a joy for me from start to finish.
+She had a sharp eye—not just for words or the shape of her poems, but for type itself.
+Working on House of Light was a joy for me from start to finish.
 I selected a painting by a Provincetown artist, and was able to keep the cover spare but elegant.
-The cover for “Thirst” was a collaboration—often I will design and typeset the interior, and the cover design and typography comes out of that.
+The cover for Thirst was a collaboration—often I will design and typeset the interior, and the cover design and typography comes out of that.
 It is wonderful work that I never tire of.